 Skip to contents

-Given a color space or collection of colors, qualpal() projects these colors to the DIN99d color space, where it generates a color palette from the most visually distinct colors, optionally taking color vision deficiency into account.
+Given a collection of colors, qualpal() algorithmically tries to select to n most distinct colors from the provided input colors, optionally taking color vision deficiency into account.

 Usage